To cookie settings Main content Main navigation

 Teaser image

-Dr Ivo van Hilvoorde, professor
+Dr. Ivo van Hilvoorde, professor

 Dr. Ivo van Hilvoorde is a sports philosopher and professor of Human Movement, School and Sport.
 His research includes the quality of physical education and its relationship with (organized) sports.